 Generic Name: methylphenidate hydrochloride

 Methylphenidate Oral Solution Description

-Methylphenidate HCl oral solution, is a mild central nervous system (CNS) stimulant, available as 5 mg/5 mL and 10 mg/5 mL oral solutions for oral administration.
-Methylphenidate hydrochloride is methyl α-phenyl-2-piperidineacetate hydrochloride, and its structural formula is
+Methylphenidate hydrochloride oral solution is a mild central nervous system (CNS) stimulant available as 5 mg/5 mL and 10 mg/5 mL oral solutions for oral administration.
+Methylphenidate hydrochloride is methyl α-phenyl-2-piperidineacetate hydrochloride, and its structural formula is:

 Methylphenidate Oral Solution - Clinical Pharmacology

 Methylphenidate is a racemic mixture comprised of the d- and l-threo enantiomers.
 The d-threo enantiomer is more pharmacologically active than the l-threo enantiomer.

 Methylphenidate HCl is a central nervous system (CNS) stimulant.